Superior, Nebraska: 20th century

 Superior was one of the smallest cities in America that supported a professional minor league baseball team, the Superior Senators (1956–58) of the Nebraska State League.
 Superior was the first professional stop in the career of pitcher Jim Kaat, who went on to win 283 games in a 24-year Major League career.

 21st century

 In October 2021, a local grain elevator was the site of a workplace shooting, in which two employees were killed and another person injured.
 The shooter, identified as a 61-year-old employee of the grain elevator who was fired earlier that day, was then killed by another employee who retrieved a shotgun from an office and shot him.
-The whole thing lasted about 20 seconds.
+The whole incident lasted about 20 seconds.

-On December 17, 2023, there was a shooting on Idaho street at 11:55 pm.
-One fatality occurred.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.89 sqmi, all land.